charithrd/Impact-Evaluation/README.md

 •	Finally, the unity catalogue output is connected to Power BI for visualization.

+### Workflow Automation:

-Databricks notebook is attached to a workflow within a cluster.
-This is scheduled to run as per the business's desired time frames.
+ - Databricks notebook is attached to a workflow within a cluster.
+ - This job is scheduled to run as per the business's desired time frames.
+ - Any workflow failures will get notified to the Admin users via work email.

 ![ETL](Assests/DWorkflow.png)

-## Chapter 4 Data Structure
+> ## Chapter 4 Data Structure

 Below are the metadata characteristics of the final data load to the Power BI model.

 ![ETL](Assests/Metadata.png)

+> ## Chapter 5: Building the Data Model

+### 5.1 Data Selection and Preparation

+ - The ‘Create or Replace Table’ statement creates a new table called ‘Vessel_En_Route’.
+ - Essential fields are added to the select statement.